jclem/effect-llm/README.md

     API will return a 400 if it's not provided.

 [^2]:
-    You can also use `Generation.defineFunction` with `Generation.stream`, because currently, it uses the same parameter type, but doesn't actually validate or execute the function calls.
+    You can also use `Generation.defineTool` with `Generation.stream`, because currently, it uses the same parameter type, but doesn't actually validate or execute the tool calls.